 (click on Havana, above, for the details)

-The recent thaw in US–Cuba relations saw a tsunami of American tourists overwhelming areas of the country's brittle infrastructure, mainly in Havana and the western parts of the island, followed by an attempted return to the 'bad old days' of no formal contacts between our nations at all.
+Inconsistent policies in US–Cuba relations has witnessed a tsunami of American tourists overwhelming areas of the country's brittle infrastructure, mainly in Havana and the western parts of the island, followed by an attempted return to the 'bad old days' of no formal contacts between our nations at all.

 This Tour and the Photo Walk workshops are all about the light and the way you see it; light as the over-arching necessity for photography – the science and, more importantly, art, of natural illumination and your individual point of view.